BioMolecularPhysicsGroup-UNCC/MachineLearning/NN_gene_prediction/readme.txt

 #################################################

-6. Testing neural nets
+# Test_dense_model.py

-In order to test the accuracy of trained models, sensor data must be previously generated for the test species.
+This script tests the accuracy of trained models against a sequence with known CDS regions.

 Parameters:

-Training_species: must have entries which match models previously trained on these species using the names in species_list used by Generate_sensor_data.py
+Training_species: must match a species previously used to train a model

-species_list: list of test species.
-Must have entries which match species_list names previously used by Generate_sensor_data.py
+sequence_list: list of test species.
+Must match output from Generate_test_dataset.py

 set_title: must match a set title which was used to generate a training set